 General and administration expenses totaled \$422,000 for the quarter ended March 2001 as compared to \$300,000 for the quarter ended March 2000 or 40.6%.
 The increase is primarily due to increases in Web costs (\$58,000), staff costs (\$49,000), professional fees (\$38,000) partially offset by a reduction in advertising (\$52,000).
 The increase in payroll costs is primarily due to the appointment of a Chief Financial Officer and Chief Information Officer in June 2000.
-The increase in Web costs (\$12,000).
-The increase in professional fees (\$12,000) and ongoing director fees (\$13,000).
+The increase in Web costs is due to hiring a consultant to expand the business model for co-brand and private label partners.
+The increase in professional fees is due to retaining two of the Board directors as consultants (\$24,000) and ongoing director fees (\$13,000).
 The reduction in advertising is due to the Company focusing on strategic partnerships and co-op advertising programs as compared to Internet banner promotions.
 Interest income from the U.S. investment account totaled \$31,000 for the quarter ended March 2001 as compared to \$33,000 for the quarter ended March